Devitzer/obpl/README.md

-# DEPRECATION WARNING:

-This CLI is being deprecated on Citrin base.

 # Obsidian Programming Language Runtime CLI!

 OBPL is the Obsidian runtime CLI bundled with Obsidian and the CLI.
 If you want to run .ob files.
 This CLI is for you.